18F/before-you-ship/pages/index.md

 * Open Source is much more than just the license we choose.
 Are your GitHub repos (and their descriptions, READMEs, issues, etc.) up to our standards?
 [Open Source Style Guide](https://pages.18f.gov/open-source-guide/index.html).
 * You need to share details about your project and plan a blog post announcement with our outreach and communications front office teams.
 [To do this, complete this communications plan template.](https://docs.google.com/document/d/1xc7H6m7lfesCN-phJGvGSDPmtoinB5sM9KAA8deMNTQ/edit)
 * Make sure you have all the social media metadata and preview images.
+* Let the 18F team know this is happening (or happened) by telling Kara deFrias or Leah Gitter that you'd like to announce something at the next 18F all hands meeting.

 Also consider:
 * Are you addressing user needs?
 How will you validate this a few months after launch?